-It’s inescapable upon reflection that taken as a group each of the Doctors Christmas Specials in no small way reflect the specific personalities of each Doctor.
+It’s inescapable upon reflection that taken as a group each of the Doctors Christmas Specials in no small way reflects the specific personalities of each Doctor.
 Tennant was large and optimistic, Smith was frenetic and eccentric, and with Peter Capaldi–at least in part a dour and distant Doctor, there’s a certain remove befitting his Christmas Specials.
 They are there to be admired and appreciated, but not necessarily loved.

 Now with Twice Upon a Time, and as importantly, the Capaldi era, in the books, a full assessment of Peter Capaldi’s Christma Specials can now be made.